aelli15/aelli15.github.io/Courses/LinearAlgebra/Syllabus.md

 I will usually respond to email within 24 hours on weekdays (Monday to Friday), and will rarely respond on the weekends.
 If I do not respond within 24 weekday hours, please send a follow up email.
 You should make a habit of checking your WCC email on a regular basis as well.

 ### Changes of Schedule and Syllabus
 The instructor has the ability to change the schedule and syllabus throughout the semester.
-Though changes will try not to be made, when/if they are, students will be imidately updated.
+Though changes will try not to be made, when/if they are, students will be immediately updated.

 ### Click [Here](https://www.wccnet.edu/events/academic-dates-add-drop-withdraw.php) for Drop/Add Deadlines and [Here](https://www.wccnet.edu/learn/register/drop.php) for information on drops/withdraws.